streamingfast/substreams/docs/new/getting-started/injective/intro-injective.md

 1. The Substreams package you want to import into your subgraph.
 2. The module (contained within the package) that you want to consume data from.

-Although developing a Substreams-powered Subgraph should be easy enough without knowing about the internal of Substreams, we still recommend to go through the following sections of the documentation:
+Although developing a Substreams-powered Subgraph should be easy enough without knowing about the internals of Substreams, we still recommend to go through the following sections of the documentation:

 - [Install the Substreams CLI](./installing-the-cli.md)
 - [Authentication](./authentication.md)